isaacvock/PROseq_etal/docs/simon.md

 `conda config --set channel_priority strict` ensures that installed dependencies are the exact ones requested.

-Finally, Snakemake is run, telling it to use the profile present in the `yale_profile` directory. `--rerun-triggers mtime` makes it so that if you need to restart the pipeline, the criterion for whether a step needs to be rerun is that its input hasn't been modified since you last run the pipeline.
+Finally, Snakemake is called, telling it to use the profile present in the `yale_profile` directory. `--rerun-triggers mtime` makes it so that if you need to restart the pipeline, the criterion for whether a step needs to be rerun is that its input hasn't been modified since you last run the pipeline.
 This avoids some oddities that can arise when using custom scripts in the pipeline; see [this Issue](https://github.com/snakemake/snakemake/issues/1694) for more details.

 ### Description of the profile

-What is in the `yale_profile` directory though?
-If you peek inside, you will see three files: `config.yaml`, `run_slurm.sh`, `status-sacct-robust.sh`, and a README. `config.yaml` contains all the information that SnaThekemake will use to request jobs on the cluster with slurm.
+Other than `run_slurm.sh`, what is in the `yale_profile` directory?
+If you peek inside, you will see three additional files: `config.yaml`, `status-sacct-robust.sh`, and a README. `config.yaml` contains all the information that Snakemake will use to request jobs on the cluster with slurm.
 If you check out its contents, the first section specifies the code that will be run to request a job:

 ``` yaml
 cluster: